ElementsProject/lightning/doc/beginners-guide/backup-and-recovery/advanced-db-backup.md

 ---
-title: "Advanced DB Backup"
+title: Advanced DB Backup
-slug: "advanced-db-backup"
+slug: advanced-db-backup
+content:
-excerpt: "Learn the various DB backup techniques."
+  excerpt: Learn the various DB backup techniques.
-hidden: false
+privacy:
+  view: public
 ---

 To recover in-channel funds, you need to use one or more of the backup strategies below.